-Although bearded vultures are “Vulnerable” on the IUCN Red List, they are endangered in Europe, with less than 150 territories remaining.
+Although bearded vultures are “Near Threatened” on the IUCN Red List, they are endangered in Europe, with less than 150 territories remaining.

 In all three continents that they reside in, Africa, Asia, and Europe, the range of bearded vultures has decreased tremendously, particularly in Europe.